XinS0909/CV_ISLR_MTV/README.md

 To overcome these challenges, we propose a two-stage framework composed of View Synthesis and Contrastive Multi-task View-Semantics Recognition.

 ### View Synthesis
+In the View Synthesis stage, we extract 3D whole-body keypoints from frontal-view training data using methods such as SMPL-X-based models or image-based regression techniques.
+Then, instead of synthesizing multi-view RGB videos, we focus on 2D skeleton sequences that are more efficient to process and less sensitive to background and lighting variations.
+Specifically, we rotate a virtual camera to diverse yaw and pitch angles and apply perspective transforms to project the 3D keypoints into their corresponding 2D skeletons.
+This strategy significantly enriches the training data with various viewing directions without the need for expensive multi-camera setups.

 <p align="center">
 <img src="Imgs/data_aug.png" alt="Multi-View Test set (MTV-Test)." title="Multi-View Test set (MTV-Test)." width="1500">
 </p>